 Volvo makes some excellent cars and the V40 is no exception.
 It’s among the most refined and well built cars on the market and comes top of the class for safety, too.
-You get a cosseting ride but it isn’t as spacious as some rivals.
+You get a cosseting ride but the V40 interior isn’t as spacious as some rivals.
 Sink into one of the firm’s legendarily comfortable seats, however, and it’s unlikely you’ll care about the marginally limited practicality.

-The technology under the bonnet is some of the best around – the D4 diesel engine produces a strong 190hp but sits in tax band A thanks to its meagre 99g/km CO2 emissions.
+The technology under the bonnet is some of the best around – the D4 diesel engine produces a strong 190hp but will only cost £120 to tax thanks to its meagre 99g/km CO2 emissions.
 This fantastic unit means it may be frugal but it’s also fast – 0-62mph is dispatched in just 7.4 seconds.

 Find your perfect Volvo with our V40 deals page – you’ll save money, direct from Volvo’s best dealers.